LuizAlencar17/face-mask-detector/README.md

 The repository is organized as follows:

 #### 1. Dataset
 It contains images of the faces of people with masks and without masks.
+This dataset has few examples, but you can download the full dataset from the link: https://drive.google.com/file/d/1PIxc4l7l5BEy7EYT6_3O-mKF9r5fugV_/view?usp=sharing

 ```bash
 /dataset